SgiobairOg/wss-wp-theme-customizable-demo/README.md

 ```

 ### Change the remote
-Change the shallow clone's remote to that of your new plugin's repository by executing the following commands:
+Change the shallow clone's remote to that of your new theme's repository by executing the following commands:
 ```
 cd <project-name>
 git remote rm origin